jtcass01/FractalLab/README.md

 <!-- ROADMAP -->
 ## Roadmap

+The Fractal Lab is an evolving project, and there are exciting plans for its future development.
+Here's a roadmap that outlines the upcoming features and improvements:

+- Interactive GUI: Create an intuitive and user-friendly Graphical User Interface (GUI) that allows users to modify fractal parameters in real-time.
+The GUI should provide sliders, input fields, and interactive controls to adjust variables such as zoom level, iteration count, color schemes, and other relevant parameters.
+This will provide a seamless and engaging experience for users to interact with and explore fractal patterns.

+- Dynamic Visualization: Enhance the visualization capabilities of the playground to support dynamic and real-time rendering of fractal patterns as parameter values are modified.
+Implement live updates of the fractal visualizations to reflect the changes made by users, allowing them to observe the immediate impact on the generated patterns.

+- Additional Fractal Algorithms: Expand the collection of fractal algorithms in the playground.
+Introduce new algorithms such as the Burning Ship fractal, Newton fractal, Dragon Curve, Barnsley fern, and others.
+Provide implementation examples and interactive tools for each algorithm, enabling users to explore a wide range of captivating fractal structures.

+- Fractal Exploration Tools: Introduce tools and features that aid in the exploration and navigation of fractal spaces.
+Implement pan and zoom functionalities to allow users to navigate within the fractal patterns effortlessly.
+Add the ability to bookmark or save favorite views and zoom levels for future reference.

+- Educational Resources Expansion: Expand the educational resources section to include tutorials, articles, and interactive lessons that delve deeper into the mathematics and concepts behind fractals.
+Provide step-by-step guides on implementing and understanding fractal algorithms, along with examples of real-world applications and artistic interpretations.

+- Performance Optimization: Continuously optimize the algorithms and visualization techniques to improve performance and allow for the generation of larger and more intricate fractal patterns.
+Utilize parallel processing, caching techniques, and algorithmic optimizations to enhance the speed and efficiency of the fractal generation process.

+The roadmap outlines the future development plans for the Fractal Lab, aiming to provide a comprehensive and interactive environment for exploring, creating, and sharing captivating fractal patterns.
+Stay tuned for updates and new releases as we continue to expand the possibilities of fractal exploration in Python.

 See the [open issues](https://github.com/jtcass01/FractalLab/issues) for a list of proposed features (and known issues).

+**Note: (written by ChatGPT)**

 <!-- CONTRIBUTING -->